 Would Silxnt Hill have a pop-up anytime soon?

-It depends, right now there’s a lot I am planning, If it clicks a uni tour would be our first stop for sure, then a major pop-up.
+It depends.
+Right now, there’s a lot I am planning.
+If it clicks, a university tour would be our first stop for sure, followed by a major pop-up.